lsst-sitcom/sitcomtn-025/index.rst

 .. note::

-   The deliverable description from the `charge`_ is in the note below to ease readability
+   The deliverable description from the `charge`_ has been directly copied here to ease readability.

    2. A set of requirements to augment, clarify, or remove ambiguity that may occur from looking only at the use-cases.

       - This is not a formal and all-encompassing LSE-type requirements document.

-Like the use-cases, the requirement deliverables have been separated into two different categories, those which are focused on tooling and procedures for on-the-fly analysis and image visualization.
+Like the use-cases, the requirement deliverables have been separated into two different categories: those which are focused on tooling and procedures for on-the-fly analysis, and image visualization.
 The two categories are quite separate in nature but not completely independent.

 The detailed list of requirements is found on :ref:`pg-D2-Requirements`.